GoaFan77/Enhanced4XModRepo/Readme.txt

 		- Psychic Possession no longer triggers when the culture center is scuttled.

 1.87	- Increases Antimodule Cruiser XP values to be more in line with other combat frigates, as they can now attack ships.
+		- Standardized capitalship level purchase costs.
+They are now set to cost 5 credits for every experience point needed to reach the next level.